Conditional Neural Expert Processes for Learning Movement Primitives from Demonstration: Experiments and Results

-The dataset from these demonstrations comprises two SM trajectories that move the robot arm from a start position to an end position while avoiding an obstacle: a U-shaped curve and its mirrored counterpart, effectively forming a reverse U-shaped trajectory.
-We carried out two comparisons; for the first one, we trained both models on the data collected in the Cartesian space, and for the second one, we used the data collected in the joint space.
-To delve deeper into the capabilities of our models, we chose to condition both the {\otherShortName} and {\shortName} on distinctive starting points.
-These conditioning points were selected to lie at the midpoint between the initiation points of the two demonstrations to show the generalization capabilities of models.
+The first experiment investigates the advantages of CNEP over CNMP in a multimodal obstacle avoidance task where two demonstrations that avoid obstacles from different sides were shown by an expert.
+The SM demonstrations include (1) the timestamped points of seven joints of the manipulator in the joint space and (2) the 7-dimensional pose of the end effector in the Cartesian space (Fig. \ref{fig:baxter_cs}).
+We carried out evaluations both in Cartesian and joint spaces.
+To investigate the capabilities of the CNEP model, we chose to condition both the {\otherShortName} and {\shortName} on distinctive starting points.
+These conditioning points were selected to lie at the midpoint between the initiation points of the two demonstrations to compare the generalization capabilities offered by the models.

-After training, both models were asked to realize the obstacle avoidance skill.
-In the first case, where models were trained with the trajectories of end-effector positions, generated values are passed through a PID controller and an inverse kinematics module before the execution on the robot.
+After training, both models were requested to generate the obstacle avoidance skill.
+In the first case, where models were trained with the trajectories of end-effector positions, generated values were passed through a PID controller and an inverse kinematics module before the execution on the robot.
 Similarly, generated joint angle values are passed through a PID controller and a forward kinematics module in the second case for illustration purposes.
 Results in Fig. \ref{fig:baxter_traj_gen} indicate a distinctive pattern, supporting our initial claim.
 While the {\otherShortName} tends to interpolate between the provided demonstrations, the {\shortName} demonstrates a preference for adhering closely to the demonstrated behaviors.
 To explain the implications of this behavior for real-world robot tasks, we run the trained models on the real robot and present the results in Fig. \ref{fig:baxter_run}.
 Given these demonstrations, {\otherShortName}-generated trajectories lead to collisions while {\shortName}-generated trajectories can safely avoid obstacles.
+The dataset from these demonstrations comprises two SM trajectories that move the robot arm from a start to an end position while avoiding an obstacle, and grasp the target object by pressing a button.